Ayurvedic Treatment for Gout (High Uric Acid)

 One can find easily herbal remedies for gout at herbal stores.
 Yes one can make use of them but always try to find which are authentic with pure extracts and which undergo quality quantity and potency check.
 Also which are formulated under GMP guidelines.

-- Navkarshik Churna – 1 tsp twice daily with plain water after meal
+- Navkarshik Churna - 1 teaspoonful twice daily, after meals, with plain water.

-To buy Uric Acid Support Pack, please visit store.planetayurveda.com
+To buy Gout Care Pack, please visit store.planetayurveda.com/gout-care-pack.html

-Are there Side Effects of using Natural Supplements?
+Are there Side Effects of using Herbal Remedies?

 What are Diet recommendation for Gout?